strapi/strapi/docs/3.x.x/guides/authentication.md

 We will go step by step.

 ### Configure your Provider Request
-First, we need to configure our new provider onto `Provider.js` file.

-Jump onto the `getProfile` function, you will see the list of currently available providers in the form of a `switch...case`.
+Configure the new provider in the `Provider.js` file at the `getProfile` function.

-As you can see, `getProfile` take three params:
+The `getProfile` takes three params:

 1. provider :: The name of the used provider as a string.
 2. query :: The query is the result of the provider callback.
 3. callback :: The callback function who will continue the internal Strapi login logic.

-Let's take the `discord` one as an example since it's not the easier, it should cover most of the case you may encounter trying to implement your own provider.
+Here is an example that uses the `discord` provider.

 #### Configure your oauth generic information